 Andy first became involved with the Rory Peck Trust in 2006 when staff cameraman Paul Douglas and freelance soundman James Brolan were tragically killed by a terrorist bomb in Baghdad.
-“I was so impressed with the way the Trust helped CBS News support the Brolan family that I knew it was an organisation I wanted to support.”
-Since the untimely death of his colleagues Andy, and CBS News London have organised a number of charitable events to raise money for the Trust.
+Since the untimely death of his colleagues, Andy and CBS News London have organised a number of charitable events to raise money for the Trust.

-Andy became London Bureau Chief in 2011 after serving 5 years as the Deputy Bureau Chief.
+He became London Bureau Chief in 2011 after serving five years as the Deputy Bureau Chief.
 Before that, Andy spent two decades covering stories around the globe as a producer for CBS News, more often than not in hostile environments.
-He was based in Tokyo and reported from the Far East for five years.
-Andy is the recipient of two national Emmy awards and an Overseas Press Club of America award for his coverage of the Kashmir Earthquake in 2005.
+He was also based in Tokyo and reported from the Far East for five years.
+Andy is the recipient of two national Emmy Awards and an Overseas Press Club of America Award for his coverage of the Kashmir Earthquake in 2005.